Bladeorade/Emai-_Flood.V1/README.md

 #Email-Flood v1.0
 * Email Bomber for Yahoo, Gmail, and Outlook accounts.
 Can flood victims inbox with 250, 500, or 1,000 emails.

-* to run, simply navigate to where you saved the .py file, and type command:
+* to run, simply navigate to where you saved the .py file w/CMD or command console and type command:

 * Mac & Linux - python3 bomber.py